thaliproject/thali/presenceprotocolforopportunisticsynching.md

 Systems MUST also detect when they are receiving an excessive number of incoming connections over the high bandwidth transport (e.g. Bluetooth, Wi-Fi, etc.) and either filter out abusers if possible or shut down the notification discovery system all together for a time before trying again.

 # BLE Binding
-For our current functionality the ideal mode would be `ADV_NONCONN_IND` and we would use the AdvData to transmit the information we need to send.
-However Android doesn't appear to support this mode and anyway we eventually have to switch to `ADV_IND` in order to support using BLE as a discovery transport for iOS background operations (more on that later).
+For now we will use `ADV_NONCONN_IND` as our advertising PDU and leverage AdvData  to transmit the information we need to send.

-So we will use `ADV_IND`.
 We do not currently define any `ScanRspData` values for `SCAN_RSP` responses to `SCAN_REQ` PDUs.
-We also do not currently define any characteristics.
-We will define characteristics later for reasons explained below.

 Our BLE service UUID is: `b6a44ad1-d319-4b3a-815d-8b805a47fb51`